 Think of it as a giant magnet.

 Inbound Marketing is a strategy that focuses on helping customers find a business instead of the business going out to find the customers.
-This is accomplished by "showing up" in all the places where a customer might be looking online such as on search engines, blogs, or social media.
+This is accomplished by showing relevant content in all the places where a potential customer might be looking online such as on search engines, blogs, or social media.
+Which means no more cold calls.

 Here are some of the outcomes companies can achieve with an inbound marketing campaign: